 Clark Baim

-Clark Baim, M.Ed., Dip.
-Psych., is a psychodrama psychotherapist (UK Council for Psychotherapy) and a registered senior trainer with the British Psychodrama Association.
+Clark Baim, PhD, is a registered psychodrama psychotherapist (UKCP, BPA) and a registered senior trainer and clinical supervisor with the British Psychodrama Association.

 All posts by Clark Baim